Chernobyl Nuclear Power Plant drone strike: Reactions

 President Zelenskyy described the attack and ongoing drone strikes against Ukrainian infrastructure as evidence that Russian leadership was not genuinely interested in diplomatic solutions, suggesting instead that such actions demonstrated an intent to "continue deceiving the world".
 He urged the international community to institute "pressure on the aggressor", insisting that "Russia must be held accountable for its actions."

-The Russian government denied allegations of striking the power plant, with Kremlin spokesman Dmitry Peskov stating that "our military doesn't do that" and suggesting that Ukrainian officials made the claim to disrupt peace negotiations.
+The Russian government denied allegations of striking the power plant, with Kremlin spokesman Dmitry Peskov stating that "our military doesn't do that" and claiming that Ukrainian officials made the claim to disrupt peace negotiations.
 Russian diplomat Rodion Miroshnik similarly accused Kyiv of reacting "hysterically" to the start of dialogue between Putin and Trump by launching large-scale drone attacks on Russian regions.
+Wiaderek et al. noted that Russian accusations against Ukraine were not supported by any evidence and that analysis of the drone debris and flight trajectory strongly suggested Russian involvement instead.

+The Office of the Prosecutor General of Ukraine launched a formal investigation into the drone strike, aiming to gather evidence of the attack being a Russian war crime.
+Wiaderek et al. asserted that the strike should be classified as a war crime per international humanitarian law, specifically for the targeting of a protected installation and the deliberate intimidation of the civilian population.
+According to the authors, the attack violated, among others, Article 56 of the Protocol I to the Geneva Conventions, which grants enhanced protection to facilities containing "dangerous forces", including nuclear power plants, during armed conflicts.
+In addition, the authors argued that, due to the strike's nature as an attack against a non-military facility with the potential to provoke a radiological disaster, it may also be interpreted as state terrorism.